dogerber/temperature_gradient_microscopy_stage/README.md

 * Variable spacing between metal blocks of 0-1 cm
 * Translation of sample in the temperature gradient with 1.9 cm travel range and 150 nm stepsize
 * Optional datalogging to microSD-card
+* Optimized for microscope stages with 160x110 mm opening "Universal insert" I-3091, but can be adapted

 # Setup overview